aksha1234/Research-project/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This is my M.Tech project files I am working on the mobility fo electric vehicle project

 ## Technologies
 Project is created with: